 About The Ags United Inclusive Sports Program

-Ags United participants will play side by side on evenly mixed teams in games like the program’s inaugural soccer matches.
+Ags United participants will play side by side on evenly mixed teams in games like soccer, basketball and softball.
 The philosophy behind the program is that by bringing people with and without disabilities together to play on the same team in a common sport, the department can help create an environment that knocks down preconceptions and promotes friendship and understanding.
 For more information about the impetus behind the Ags United program, see below.

 Why It Matters—For Everyone